Thailand Property Ownership

 Thai Private Limited Company

-Current Thai law does not allow foreigners to own a direct freehold interest in land, so using a Thai private limited company has therefore become an “accepted method” for buying and holding freehold property in Thailand.
+Current Thai law does not allow foreigners to own a direct freehold interest in land, so using a Thai private limited company has, therefore, become an “accepted method” for buying and holding freehold land in Thailand.

-Many safeguards can be put in place to protect the foreign shareholders and a local qualified accounting and legal firm can be engaged to help with this process.
+Many safeguards can be put in place to protect the foreign shareholders and local qualified accounting and the legal firms can be engaged to help with this process.